Aeroluna/LunaCoopMod/README.md

 - Reduced Firebat weapon backswing and damage point.

 Small change to make stutter-stepping with Firebats feel smoother.
 What mod doesn't do this?

-- Added new Medic ability: Restoration.
-  - Removes any negative effects on target allied unit.
-  - Can remove Seeker Missile, Parasitic Bomb, and Irradiate.

-*I come to cleanse this land.* A niche ability that helps Raynor against spellcasters.
-Is also a powerful tool against the Black Death mutation.
-Gives Medics more depth than just an a-move unit.

 - Added autocast to Stimpack.